AdobeDocs/cc-everywhere/src/pages/reference/quick_actions/index.md

   - Image Quick Action
   - Video Quick Action
 title: Quick Actions
-description: This is the reference page for the Quick Actions component.
+description: This is the reference page for the quick actions component.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka
 ---
-# Quick Actions Reference
+# Quick actions

+The `openQuickAction()` API allows you to embed the quick actions component in your application.

 ## openQuickAction()

-This method launches an iframe to perform a Quick Action.
+This method launches an iframe in your application for your user to perform a quick action.

 ```js
 openQuickAction(QuickActionParams)